IHE/ITI.Finance/input/pagecontent/ITI-YY3.md

 This section corresponds to transaction [ITI-YY3] of the IHE IT Infrastructure Technical Framework.
 Transaction [ITI-YY3] is used by the Beneficiary Manager and Beneficiary Requestor Actors.
-The Check Enrollment Status [ITI-YY3] transaction is used to get the status of an enrollment request.
+The Check Enrollment Status [ITI-YY3] transaction is used to get the status of an enrollment request by searching for `EnrollmentResponse` resources.

 ### 2:3.YY3.1 Scope

-This transaction is used by the Beneficiary Requestor to get the status of an enrollment request based on criteria it provides in the query parameters of the request message, or to retrieve a specific enrollment response.
+This transaction is used by the Beneficiary Requestor to get the status of an enrollment request from an `EnrollmentResponse` resource based on criteria it provides in the query parameters of the request message, or to retrieve a specific `EnrollmentResponse`.
 The request is received by the Beneficiary Manager.
-The Beneficiary Manager processes the request and returns a response of the matching enrollment responses.
+The Beneficiary Manager processes the request and returns a response of the matching response resources.

 ### 2:3.YY3.2 Actors Roles